 The temperature of injection molds must be maintained in order for the production to take place.
 Because of the heat capacity, inexpensiveness, and availability of water, water is used as the primary cooling agent.
 To maintain temperature of an injection molded part, water can be channeled through the mold to account for quick cooling times.
 A consistent temperature mold is more efficient because this allows for faster cycle times.
 However, this is not always true because crystalline materials require the opposite of a warmer mold and lengthier cycle time.

 The power required for producing injection molds depends on many different factors and varies based on what materials are used and what the injection molded parts will be used for.
 The Manufacturing Processes Reference Guide states that power requirements depend on "a material's specific gravity, melting point, thermal conductivity, part size, and molding rate.
 Below is a table from page 243 of the same reference as previously mentioned which best illustrates the characteristics relevant to the power required for the most commonly used materials.

 |Material||Specific Gravity||Melting Point (°F)|

 |Polystyrene||1.04 to 1.07||338|

-Specific instances of this increased efficiency include the removal of parts from the mold immediately after the parts are created and use in conjunction with vision systems.
+Specific instances of this increased efficiency when it comes to injection molds include the removal of parts from the mold immediately after the parts are created and use in conjunction with vision systems.
 The removal of parts is achieved by using robots to grip the part once it has become free from the mold after in ejector pins have been raised.
 The robot then moves these parts into either a holding location or directly onto an inspection system, depending on the type of product and the general layout of the rest of the manufacturer's production facility.
 Visions systems mounted on robots are also an advancement that has greatly changed the way that quality control is performed in insert molded parts.
 A mobile robot is able to more precisely determine the accuracy of the metal component and inspect more locations in the same amount of time as a human inspector.